The Relic Ramnagar

 A Day in The Ramnagar Fort

 I started my journey from the lodge near Varanasi railway station.
 The easy accessibility of transport makes the travel very smooth.
-Though you need to change the transport to reach Ramnagar Fort, I got share tuk-tuks for The Relic of Ramnagar which is affordable.
+Though you need to change the transport to reach Ramnagar Fort, I got share tuk-tuks for the Ramnagar fort which is affordable.
 I reached my destination after covering a distance of almost 10km by crossing the river Ganges on a pontoon bridge.

 There is an entry fee to visit the museum of the sleepy palace.
 As I entered the beautiful courtyard decorated with garden and antique cannons drifted me to another time zone.
 The museum is famous for its different vintage weapon collection like revolvers, guns, knives, swords and daggers from different countries.